shenwei356/csvtk/doc/docs/usage.md

   -I, --ignore-illegal-row     ignore illegal rows.
 You can also use 'csvtk fix' to fix files with
-                               different numbers of columns in rows -X, --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field -H, --no-header-row          specifies that the input CSV file does not have header row
+                               different numbers of columns in rows -X, --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments.
+Note that less than half of the subcommands support >1 file.
+  -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote
+                               may appear in a quoted field -H, --no-header-row          specifies that the input CSV file does not have header row